 - Year 1: Accredited Product Adviser (APA) – this is the industry’s entry-level qualification.
 Insurance professionals need this before they can provide advice to customers unsupervised.
 Find out more about the APA →

-- Year 2: Certified Insurance Practitioner (CIP) – the next step on from APA, many employers request their staff have this qualification as a minimum.
+- Year 2: Certified Insurance Practitioner (CIP) (or Qualified Financial Adviser (QFA) if working in the life insurance sector) – the next step on from APA, many employers request their staff have this qualification as a minimum.
 Find out more about the CIP →

 - Year 3: BA (Hons) in Insurance Practice – at the end of your apprenticeship, you’ll graduate with a level 8 honours degree.